ErrorMonkeys/amazon-kinesis-learning/README.md

 [learning-kinesis]: http://docs.aws.amazon.com/kinesis/latest/dev/learning-kinesis.html
 [kinesis-developer-guide]: http://docs.aws.amazon.com/kinesis/latest/dev/introduction.html

+# About this fork
-# This fork includes the relevant pom file compatible with Version 1.0
+This fork includes the relevant pom file compatible with Version 1.0.
+This also includes a new branch named "using-kinesis-producer-library" which demonstrates using the Amazon Kinesis Producer Library (KPL) instead of the Amazon Kinesis Client Library in StockTradesWriter.java.
+The Maven POM file is also updated to include the KPL and its own dependencies.